Biktarvy 50 mg/200 mg/25 mg film-coated tablets

 Cmax: ↓ 25%

-Biktarvy should be administered at least 2 hours before iron supplements, or taken together with food.
+Biktarvy should be administered at least 2 hours before oral medications or supplements containing iron, or taken together with food at any time.

 Calcium carbonate (1,200 mg single dose), Bictegravir